|Feature Article - July 1999

 In other words, the more DNA analysis they do, the less it agrees with what one would expect if life evolved the way evolutionists think it did.

 Phylogeny is a big word that means “evolutionary relationship”.
-Evolutionists thought that DNA analysis would have to show the evolutionary path in these difficult cases.
+Evolutionists thought that DNA analysis would show the evolutionary path in these difficult cases.
 But it didn’t.
 It just produced even more contradictions.

 For example, there is a problem with turtles.